 If you deal with knee pain or limited motion, it's important to visit with a surgeon as soon as possible.
 Learn more about the possibilities of evidence-based knee treatments by contacting a knee doctor today.

 For more information on different knee replacement procedures our knee doctors perform, click the buttons below.

 At the Orthopedic & Sports Medicine Center, our experienced doctors and staff are proud to offer exceptional orthopedic care to people throughout the communities of northwest Missouri and northeast Kansas.
 Our doctors are available at our office in St. Joseph, Missouri, as well as at the Northwest Medical Center in Albany, Missouri, the Wright Memorial Hospital in Trenton, Missouri, the Benedictine College in Atchison, Kansas, and the Hiawatha Community Hospital in Hiawatha, Kansas.

-Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. William Humphreys, Dr. Brett Miller, Dr. Corey Trease, Dr. Brian Duncan, and Dr. Blake Peterson, have years of experience in treating patients with a variety of knee injuries or conditions.
+Our board-certified orthopedic surgeons, Dr. Daniel Smith, Dr. William Humphreys, Dr. Brett Miller, Dr. Corey Trease, Dr. Brian Duncan, Dr. Blake Peterson, and Dr. Michael Smith, have years of experience in treating patients with a variety of knee injuries or conditions.
 Our orthopedic knee surgeons have the knowledge and skills to perform a thorough evaluation and provide an accurate diagnosis and viable treatment options.
 Conservative methods will always be recommended first, but there are some cases when knee surgery is required to help eliminate pain and restore proper function.

 If a knee injury or condition is keeping you from living the life you love, schedule an appointment with one of our specialty-trained knee surgeons by requesting an appointment online or calling (816) 233-9888.